Jump to content

 ...
 I finally installed it properly on a VESA thin wall mount.
 Surely, not as easy as it sounds.

-Then, the steel-mount was modified, adapted, and mounted to those two upper horizontal cabinet MDF braces (using two 1x1/8-in Steel rails and 1/4 inch bolts) .
+Then, the steel-mount was modified (port access holes were too small), adapted, and mounted to those two upper horizontal cabinet MDF braces (using two 1x1/8-in Steel rails and 1/4 inch bolts) .
+Those steel-rails are "clamped-down" to the MDF supports with adjustable aluminum bars (see pics).
 I kept AtGame's (removable) nice black-plastic bezel (as it also holds the thick glass).
 Finally, I modified the bezels left mounting rail, Dremeling-off 3mm, so now the monitor's LCD-panel is perfectly centered.

 It's all screwed-down and level now, but fully adjustable later (or removable for maintenance).
 Nothing is actually touching the actual LCD-panel of the monitor (the bezel hovers above the panel about 2-3mm on edges).
-I think the panel mounting now basically looks aesthetically the same as when the old 1080p panel was installed.
+I think this monitor mounting now basically looks aesthetically the same as when the old (bare) 1080p panel was installed.

 The last pic of VESA-mount on the Google-Drive is still missing the glass and rails so you can see the install better (but one of the other pics up there shows those installed)